R-2 (missile): Development

 Test launches of an experimental version of the R-2, designated R-2E, began on 25 September 1949.
 Five of these slightly shorter (17 m) rockets were fired from Kapustin Yar, three of them successfully.
 The R-1A, a variant of the R-1 developed largely to test the separable warhead concept to be used in the R-2, was also test-flown in 1949.
 Launches of the full-scale R-2 began on 21 October 1950, the last being fired on 20 December.
 None of the 12 flights in this series fulfilled their primary objectives due to engine failures, warhead trajectory errors, and malfunctions with the guidance systems.

-A second series of tests was carried out between 2-27 July.
+A second series of tests was carried out between 2-27 July, 1951.
 The R-2 had been made more reliable by then, and twelve of the thirteen flights successfully reached their targets.
-A subsequent series of 18 launches in 1950-51 had 14 successes.
+A subsequent series of 18 launches in 1951 had 14 successes.
 Per an order dated 27 November, 1951, the R-2 was formally adopted as operational armament for the Soviet Union, and production was authorized at factory 586 in Dnepropetrovsk three days later.
 Mass production began at this factory in June 1953.
 As with the R-1, reliability remained suboptimal.
 In a series of 14 operational R-2s test-launched in 1952, only 12 reached their target.

 Military service

-The R-2 was deployed in Supreme Command Reserve (RVGK) engineer brigades consisting of three divisions each equipped with two rockets and mobile launch equipment.
+The R-2 was deployed in Supreme Command Reserve (RVGK) engineer brigades consisting of three divizions each equipped with two rockets and mobile launch equipment.
 A crew of 11 was required for the launch of each missile, preparations for which took six hours, including 15 minutes for guidance system programming.
 After preparation, a rocket could stand ready to fire for 24 hours before it required defueling and renewed preparations.
 The R-2 was launched operationally in temperatures ranging from -40 C to 50 C, withstanding wind speeds of up to 15 m/s.